How to Fix Apex Legends Crashing in Ranked Mode?

 Find the game in Steam Library and uninstall it.

-3. Hover your cursor over the Manage section and click on Uninstall.
-The game will be uninstalled.
+3. Hover over the Manage option and select Uninstall.

 Uninstall Apex Legends from Steam to Fix the Crashing Issue in Ranked Mode